qq82501/portfolio/README.md

 SAD STORY:\
 The first verson (built without framework) was deployed in Sep,2022,\
-then I restructure with React.js to make it easier to maintain.\
+then I was going to restructure with React.js to make it easier to maintain.\
-However I forgot to pull previous project to local, but create new folder locally and forcibly push to remote origin.
+However I forgot to pull previous project to local, but created a new folder locally and forcibly pushed to remote origin.
 Sadly, I lost my history of development. :(

 NEVER FORGET TO PULL YOUR PROJECT DOWN AS YOUR FIRST STEP!